Tinkerforge/brickd/src/build_data/windows/readme.txt

 Debugging
 ---------

-By default Brick Daemon writes error and warning messages to the Windows Event Log.
+By default Brick Daemon writes error, warning and info messages to a log file.
 You can use the logviewer.exe tool to browse and save them.
-It shows the Windows Event Log filtered for Brick Daemon log entires.

-The Windows Event Log stores messages permanently, you can view past error and warning messages.
-In addition the logviewer.exe tool also has a Live Debug Log view that connects to the currently running Brick Daemon and shows a full debug log that can be used for detailed debugging.
+The log file stores messages permanently, you can view past error, warning and info messages.
+In addition the logviewer.exe tool also has a Live Log view that connects to the currently running Brick Daemon and can show a full debug log that can be used for detailed debugging.

-You can also use the --log-to-file option, then Brick Daemon will write a log file named brickd.log in the folder where brickd.exe is located.
-In this mode error, warning and information messages are written to the log by default.
-The Brick Daemon config file allows to fine-tune which log messages are included.
+The Brick Daemon config file allows to fine-tune which log messages are written to the log file.
 You can use the --debug option to override the config file settings and to output a full debug log.

 If started from a command prompt and without the --log-to-file option log messages are written to the command prompt window.